dop14/monkmode/README.md

 <h2>While in Focus</h2>

 Each time a focus session or a break begins, you’ll hear a distinct sound signaling the start of that session.
-A small pop-up text in the bottom-left corner will also appear to let you know whether a focus or break session is starting.
+A small pop-up text in the bottom-right corner will also appear to let you know whether a focus or break session is starting.
 Both the sound and pop-up notifications can be turned off in the settings menu.

 <h3>Pause, Resume, and Stop</h3>